TehFlaminTaco/TacO/README.md

 ## Basics

-TacO is a strange approch to language design, combining a 2D Language with a Taccing one, the code runs as interconnected chains.
+TacO is a strange approach to language design, combining a 2D Language with a Taccing one, the code runs as interconnected chains.

 The firsts and most important character is the `@`.
 It designates where the program should "Start".